bernie-crypto/AzureFaceDetectionOpenhab/README.md

 - The first thing we need to create is a Person Group.
 This private Group can hold up to 1000 individuals.
 If you need more there is the LargePeronsGroup.
 - In the Person Group we create a new Person (with the second post request) which will return a cryptic ID.
 KEEP THIS IN YOUR NOTES.
 Even when you add a name to the person you create - the Identification process will only tell you this ID when it recognizes someone.
 Do this step for each person you'd like to recognize.
 - Add Face to Person: Here we will upload a good quality image of the (face of) the individual person.
 Only one face is allowed.
 This is the crutial part - if the image are bad - the recignizion is bad.
 I have uplaoaded only one image per person(make sure to update the personID) and got fairly good results.
 However you can upload up to 248 to tweak the algorithm even more.
+Make sure to have the peoples consent to avoid legal issues.
 - Info and delete requests do what they say on the tin
 - Tain Model -  once you have added all the people you need and provided at least one image for each person - you can train the algorithm.
 To check if the training is finised use the Status Get request.
 - Finally we can try and do our first test.
 Which is a two step process.